LordDashMe/LordDashMe/README.md

 # Hello, World!

-The usual we do when we are learning a new programming language is to print "Hello, World!" and that's the same when you opened or discovered my profile :joy:.
+The usual we do when we are learning a new programming language is to print ```Hello, World!``` and that's the same when you opened or discovered my profile :joy:.

 <p align="center">
   <a href="https://github.com/LordDashMe/github-contribution-stats/">